 Decide what you want to happen to your digital assets after you pass away

-You need to decide what to do with your digital world after you pass.
-Do you want certain accounts canceled or deleted?
-What about your family pictures and videos?
-Who do you want to share your memories or content with?
 You may include a few of your digital assets in your Will.
 These are mostly bequeathing the monies in financial accounts to those of your choosing.
 When it comes to social media accounts or content in online services, it gets a bit dicey.
 In some cases, the content – and the access to it – dies with you.

 Some social media companies are now allowing users to choose the fate of their account upon their passing.
 Facebook, for example, offers Memorialized Accounts.
 This allows family and friends to share the memories of a deceased loved one.
 The content that was shared in the account stays on Facebook and can be viewed.
 The word “Remembering” is shown next to the person’s profile.